0xahzam/pdb2web/README.md

 # Pdb2Web

 ## 🧬Background
-Just a weekend hack which takes protein data bank (pdb) files as input and display 3d structure and protein fasta sequence
+Just a weekend hack which takes protein data bank (pdb) files as input and display 3d structure and protein fasta sequence as output.

 ## ⚒ Want to run yourself?
 This is a [Next.js](https://nextjs.org/) project.